sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

-point (*agra*) is agryā; through that, i.e. through that(intellect) which is associated with concentration;*sūkṣmayā*, through the subtle (intellect) that is engaged in ascertaining subtle [things](# "'When the mind becomes concentrated through the perfectionof meditation and thus becomes helpful, then from the mahāvākya(great saying-Thou art That) associated with that mind, therearises such a conviction as ").
+point (*agra*) is agryā; through that, i.e. through that(intellect) which is associated with concentration;*sūkṣmayā*, through the subtle (intellect) that is engaged in ascertaining subtle things[^31] associated with that mind, therearises such a conviction as ").
 By whom? *Sūkṣmadarsibhiḥ*, by the seers of subtle things.
 The seersare those who have become skilled in penetrating intothe subtlest thing through their perception of anascending order of subtleness by following theprocess as indicated in the text, 'The sense-objectsare higher than the senses', etc. (I. iii.
 10) By them,i.e. by the wise people.

+[^31]: "'When the mind becomes concentrated through the perfectionof meditation and thus becomes helpful, then from the mahāvākya(great saying-Thou art That

  The means for His attainment is being stated: